grammyjs/website/site/docs/guide/reactions.md

 await bot.api.setMessageReaction(chat_id, message_id, "💯");
 ```

-As usualy, TypeScript will auto-complete the possible emoji for you.
+As usual, TypeScript will provide auto-complete for the emojis you can use.
 The list of available emoji reactions can be found [here](https://core.telegram.org/bots/api#reactiontypeemoji).

 ::: tip Emoji Plugin
 It can be ugly to program with emoji.
 Not all systems can display your source code properly.
-Also, it is annoying to copy them from Google all the time.
+Also, it is annoying to copy them from different places all the time.

 Let the [emoji plugin](../plugins/emoji.md#useful-data-for-reactions) help you!
 :::